 Susan B. Anthony Day is celebrated on February 15 every year.
 This day marks the birth of Susan Brownell Anthony, who was one of the most influential women in American history.
-To honor this day, memorial ceremonies are held at her gravesite in Rochester, which is also the town that she was born in.
+To honor this day, memorial ceremonies are held at her gravesite in Rochester.
 Similar services are offered in other places like Washington D.C.
 Anthony fought a lifelong battle for suffrage for women, equal labor, and educational rights for women.
 She also took a stand against the practice of slavery and the consumption of alcohol.
 It is because of Anthony’s persistence that American women today vote freely.

 History of Susan B Anthony Day